 Most recliner chairs come with an armrest that’s smaller than your arm.
 The right recliner size armrest should accommodate your arm, but the fingers are likely to hang over.
 The armrest length should be equal to your arm length from the elbow to hand.

 A recliner chair shouldn’t be snug.
-Your recliner should have a gap- about 1 inch- between the armrest and your hips, depending on your size.
+Your recliner should have a gap- about 1 inch- between the armrest and your hips, depending on your size. look at this 8 best extra-wide recliner.

 What About When the Chair Is Fully Reclined?